DanaMikulinsky/DataLab_MentorMatching/README.md

 ## 📌 Part 4 - Visualizations
 <details>
-<summary>This section provides **data insights and visual representations** of the mentorship platform’s performance and user distribution.  </summary>
+<summary>This section provides **data insights and visual representations** of the mentorship platform’s performance and user distribution.
+(Click to expand) </summary>

 ### **How to Run**
 1️⃣ Upload the notebook into a **Databricks Workspace**.